Last Updated on: July 31, 2023

 Candidates are reminded that they should arrive at the examination center 30 minutes in advance of their scheduled appointment time.

-On the day of the examination, all candidates MUST present a printout of their scheduling confirmation e-mail AND a valid government-issued photo identification with signature (e.g., driver’s license, passport) to be admitted to the testing room.
+On the day of the examination, all candidates MUST present a valid government-issued photo identification with a signature (e.g., driver’s license, passport) to be admitted to the testing room.
 Candidates who arrive 30 minutes after their scheduled examination time and candidates without valid photo identification will not be admitted to the examination.
 If that occurs, their fees will be forfeited.

 Candidates will not be permitted to enter the examination room unless proper identification as described above is presented.